-- A Enforce bylaws that support the maintenance of property and spaces. - B Integrate CPTED design principles in the development approval process. - C Integrate CPTED design principles in architectural and urban design standards. - D Provide avenues for residents to identify problem areas and report issues.
+- A Enforce bylaws that support the maintenance of property and spaces. - B Integrate CPTED design principles in the development approval process. - C Integrate CPTED design principles in architectural and Neighbourhood Design Guidelines. - D Provide avenues for residents to identify problem areas and report issues.